uhlitz/incucyter/README.md

                       annotation = example_annotation)
 ```

-Your annotation table must contain three columns: Analysis\_Job, Well, Treatment, Reference.
+Your annotation table must contain four columns: *Analysis\_Job*, *Well*, *Treatment* and *Reference*.
+You can freely add other columns and use these columns to summarise your data for plotting or summary statistics.

 To annotate your table, you can use `read_incu` with a file path to a tab delimited annotation file or with a R `data.frame`.

-You can freely add other columns and use these columns to summarise your data for plotting or summary statistics.

 An example annotation can look like this: